What happens in Elkton when the lease ends?

 When tenants break the lease

-Sometimes things happen which make a tenant to end the lease before the lease term is over.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
+Sometimes things happen which make a renter to break the lease.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the landlord.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities